brajeshwar/brajeshwar.github.io/_posts/2005/2005-05-14-flex-15-an-introduction.md

----
-layout: post
-title: Flex 1.5, an Introduction
+# Flex 1.5, an Introduction
----

 Here is a brief write-up about my take on Flex 1.5.
 Not very exhaustive but highlights few features I like best.
 More to follow in eventual post along with my development phases.
 Out of the many [features](http://www.macromedia.com/support/documentation/en/flex/1_5/releasenotes.html#whatsnew) of Flex 1.5, I particularly liked RSL or the Runtime Shared Library, Remote Object and the History Manager the best.